toopayz/SCARAArm_TypeA/README.md

 To Do :
 - Drafting all part to .dwg file.
 - Drawfting all part to .pdf file.
-- Part list.
+- Mechanical Part list.
-- Video how to assy.
+- Video how to assy mechanical.
 - Electronics part etc (different repository).
 - Programming (different repository).